jaumet/avook-dual/README.md

 ```

 After a successful cookie-based login the backend redirects back to `/?login=ok`, triggering a toast that confirms the session is ready.

+If you want to close the session, use the **Tancar sessió** button in the header.
+It clears the browser tokens and calls `POST /auth/logout` to expire the HttpOnly cookie before reloading the page.